 The team will be made up of professionals who have experience managing and supporting a person with mesothelioma.
 Your specialist will tell you when the team will be discussing your case.

-Your team will plan your ongoing care, and should discuss the different treatment options with you including the likely outcomes, possible side effects and the risks and benefits.
+Your team will plan your ongoing care and should discuss the different treatment options with you including the likely outcomes, possible side effects and the risks and benefits.
+You might want to ask for more time before deciding on your treatment or ask for a second opinion.

 Palliative treatment can be used at different stages to relieve various symptoms and help to improve your quality of life.